People Contemplate "Am I The Jerk" After These Situations Went Down

 Another User Comment:

 “NTJ.
 It sounds to me like you found yourself an amazing personal trainer who went above and beyond what he ever needed to do.
 You’re happier in your life, and you’re medically improving.

-That’s great!
+It also sounds to me like you have a pretty professional relationship with Alex, unless I’m missing something.
 You were grateful for his help, so you got him a Christmas present.
 I’m not sure where the “getting friendly” is here.

-I’ve gotten coworkers Christmas presents before.
+If you feel like it could be a problem with Alex, maybe talk to him about it.
 I don’t think you need to switch trainers, but if this is causing him problems at home, he may need to do something about keeping you as a client.
-Just talk it through; communication is key.

 Best of luck, OP!
 And happy holidays!”
 Blue_Eyed_Lemon